unigine-engine/cpp-api-samples/README.md

 - Double-check all setup steps above to ensure nothing was skipped.
 - Check that `UNIGINE_DOUBLE` in `CMakeLists.txt` matches the current build type (double/float).
 - Use the correct `.project` file for your SDK edition/platform.
-- Ensure your SDK version is not older than the project's specified version.
+- Verify your SDK version is not older than the project's specified version.
 - If CMake issues occur in Visual Studio, right-click the project and select: **Delete Cache and Reconfigure** and then **Build** again.